 PHOTOPERIODISM AND LIGHT DEPRIVATION SCHEDULES

 Photoperiodism is the response from plants and animals, by growth or behavior, to photoperiods.

 A photoperiod is the interval within a 24-hour day during which plants or animals are exposed to light.

 Crops that bloom in the fall are stimulated to do so by the shorter days and longer nights.
-While you can delve far more in depth to understand the science behind flowering and how plants mature, for the intentions of this article, you have the information to get started.
+While you can dive in to understand the science behind flowering, for the intentions of this article, you have the information to get started.

 While certainly open to debate, plants that typically bloom in the fall are known best for light deprivation greenhouse growing.
 Some of the best plants for this type of growing include:

 - Christmas Cactus